jakubboucek/php-composer-consistency/README.md

-# Vendor checker for PHP Composer
+# PHP Composer consitency checker
-Package for your app – it allows your App to check himself has consistent vendor dir (direct API, no CLI).
+Package for your App – it allows check himself has consistent Vendor dir with requirements.

 `composer.json` <== (synchronized) ==> `/vendor`

-## About package
+## About
 For small teams can be difficult to cooperate and keep `/vendor` directory synchronized with requirements in `composer.json`.
-Your colleagues can be a junior or can be not accustomed to right use the Composer.
+Your colleagues can be a junior or can be not accustomed to right use the Composer and often forgot to call `composer install` before running the App.

 You can force refresh Composer via git-hooks, but it requires careful preparation on each developer station.
 In other way you can push all `/vendor` into your repo, but it's very very dirty way.
 Don't do it!

 Or… just add this package to you project.
-It checks if you `/vendor` is consistent with project and can notify you and your colleagues to forgotten refresh.
+It checks if you `/vendor` is consistent with project and can notify you and your colleagues to forgotten refresh it.

 ## Usage
 Add this package to project as dev-dependency: